 Ackermann’s Repository of Arts, July 1813.

 Whoever was in charge of the fashion pages in this magazine at this time seemed to think this dress showed a bit too much skin (see the description below), and probably positioned the model for the print in such as way as to cover up as much as possible.
-The model, or perhaps the artist, gave us a somewhat coy expression, as if to say, “You may not be able to see how revealing my dress is, but come a bit closer and I’ll show you.”
+The model, or perhaps the artist, gave her a somewhat coy expression, as if to say, “You may not be able to see how revealing my dress is, but come a bit closer and I’ll show you.”

 And just to add emphasis to her come-hither expression, by resting the fan against her right check she is sending a well-known signal meaning Yes in the language of the fan.